LostInBrittany/introduction-to-rag-systems/README.md

 - **Backend**: Node.js with Express.js
 - **Deployment**: Any cloud provider (e.g., Clever Cloud) or Docker Compose

+### Why Use OpenAI API Compatible LLMs?

+There are several advantages to using OpenAI API compatible LLMs in our RAG system:

+1. **Standardized Interface**: The OpenAI API format has become a de facto standard, making it easy to switch between different models without changing your code.

+2. **Flexibility**: You can use commercial models like GPT-4, open-source models like LLaMA, or even run local models with compatible APIs.

+3. **Advanced Capabilities**: These models excel at understanding context and generating high-quality, coherent responses based on the provided information.

+4. **Customization**: Through system prompts and parameters like temperature, you can control the style and behavior of the model's responses.

 ## 📚 Course Content

 ### Foundation (Steps 1-2)